Backstage Pass to North Dakota History

 Paul R. Picha is chief archaeologist in the Archaeology and Historic Preservation Division.
 His research interests include the study of shells from archaeological contexts (archaeomalacology).

-Samuel Kerr has been the Site Supervisor at the Chateau de Mores State Historic Site in Medora, North Dakota since 2012.
+Samuel Kerr was a site supervisor at the Chateau de Mores State Historic Site in Medora, North Dakota.